|

-To walk more of the current sixty miles of footpath, many follow along the Natchez Trace Parkway road shoulder, and along both county and state roads.
-It was originally intended to be longer and follow most of the Natchez Trace Parkway, but only a small portion of the national scenic trail was built.
-Unlike many other trails that rely heavily on volunteers for trail construction and maintenance, the Natchez Trace Trail is managed and maintained by the National Park Service.
+Truth be told, some have endeavored to walk more than the current sixty-two miles of footpath, and to do so, must needs follow along the shoulder of the Natchez Trace Parkway, as well as along both county and state roads.
+The Footpath Journey was originally intended to be longer and follow most of the Natchez Trace Parkway, but only a small portion of the national scenic trail was ever built.
+This is primarily due to the fact unlike many other trails that rely heavily on volunteers for trail construction and maintenance, the Natchez Trace NST is managed and maintained entirely by the National Park Service (NPS), which after asking a Park Ranger, discovered that the NPS organization has absolutely no plans to ever extend the footpath portion of the National Scenic Trail.

-Natchez Trace Parkway and the Natchez Trace National Scenic Trail both commemorate the original path that has been used for countless centuries on which walked many indigenous people, as well as early European explorers and settlers, Kaintuck boatmen, post riders, Meriwether Lewis and military troops.
+The Natchez Trace Parkway and the Natchez Trace National Scenic Trail both commemorate the original path that had been used for countless centuries on which walked many indigenous people, as well as early European explorers and settlers, Kaintuck boatmen, post riders, Meriwether Lewis, military troops and likely others.

 Trail Type: